kissgyorgy/my-stars/README.md

 ## CSS

 - [lowlighter/matcha](https://github.com/lowlighter/matcha) - 🍵 Drop-in semantic styling library in pure CSS.
 Highly customizable and perfect for simple websites and prototyping web apps!
+- [mitsuhiko/teetty](https://github.com/mitsuhiko/teetty) - A bit like tee, a bit like script, but all with a fake tty.
+Lets you remote control and watch a process
 - [rochacbruno/py2rs](https://github.com/rochacbruno/py2rs) - A quick reference guide for the Pythonista in the process of becoming a Rustacean
 - [hasinhayder/tailwind-cards](https://github.com/hasinhayder/tailwind-cards) - A growing collection of text/image cards you can use/copy-paste in your tailwind css projects
 - [alex-oleshkevich/starception](https://github.com/alex-oleshkevich/starception) - Beautiful exception page for Starlette apps.